 If you have been seriously hurt in a slip-and-fall accident, you can expect the property owners and/or their representatives to deny responsibility.
 They may try to shift blame to you, claiming you should have realized conditions on the property were hazardous.
 Their profit-minded insurance company will surely go along with this claim, particularly if your fall has led to serious injury, and therefore an expensive claim.

 You need an experienced Sacramento slip-and-fall attorney to conduct an independent investigation of the incident in which you were injured.
-At Demas Law Group, our dedicated legal team takes a full-service approach to handling these types of claims.
+At Demas Law Group, our dedicated legal team takes a full-service approach to handle these types of claims.
 We do all the legal legwork, so you can focus on what’s truly important ─ your medical recovery.

 When you contact our law firm in Sacramento, you can count on our attorneys to: